 Curriculum Vitae

 Mahadevan was born and brought up in India.
-Following his first degree at the Indian Institute of Technology, Madras, he moved to the USA, and received his PhD from Stanford University.
-After short stints as a visiting assistant professor at the University of Illinois-Urbana, and a postdoctoral fellow at the University of Chicago, in 1996 he started on the faculty at the Massachusetts Institute of Technology.
+After a first degree from the Indian Institute of Technology, Madras, he moved to the USA, eventually getting his PhD from Stanford University.
+Following short stints at the University of Illinois-Urbana and the University of Chicago, in 1996 he started on the faculty at the Massachusetts Institute of Technology.
 In 2000, he was elected a professorial fellow at Trinity and Schlumberger Chair of Complex Physical Systems at Cambridge University.
-He has been at Harvard University since 2003.
-He served as Chair/Co-Chair of Applied Mathematics from 2016-21, and since 2017 has been Faculty Dean (together with Dr. Amala Mahadevan) of Mather House at Harvard College, living and learning with a community of ~400 students.
-Mahadevan is a MacArthur Fellow and a Fellow of the Royal Society.
+At Harvard University since 2003, he served as Chair/Co-Chair of Applied Mathematics from 2016-21.
+Since 2017 he has been Faculty Dean (together with Dr. Amala Mahadevan) of Mather House, one of 12 houses at Harvard College, living and learning with ~400 students.
+Mahadevan is a MacArthur Fellow, a Simons Investigator, a Fellow of the Royal Society, and a member of the American Academy of Arts and Sciences.